dsaint31x/minimal-mistakes/_posts/linux/2020-01-03-linux-schemacrawler.md

   - linux
 ---

-# How to conver sqlite into ER diagram.
+# How to convert sqlite into ER diagram.

 ## Install SchemaCrawler